mechfish/aws-ci-demo/README.md

   Packer.
 Trying to trigger Packer from a Lambda function is probably doable, but is outside the scope of this demo.

-- Another potential annoyance is the lack of a local development environment.
-Again, for static pages this is no big deal.
-But for anything fancier I might want a local Docker environment.
-That in turn argues against the use of Amazon Linux, and against the use of `cfn-init` as the only way of configuring instances.
-I'm tempted to have the instances copy down an Ansible configuration from S3 and run local Ansible to configure themselves; the same Ansible could be run inside a development container or in a Packer-based AMI build script.
-But...
+- For static pages the lack of a local development environment is less of a deal, but for anything fancier I might want a local Docker or Vagrant box running `nginx` with a production-like configuration.
+Which argues against this project's use of Amazon Linux, and against the use of `cfn-init` as the only way of configuring instances.
+I'm tempted to have the instances copy an Ansible configuration from S3 and run Ansible locally to configure themselves; the same Ansible configuration could be run inside a development container or in a Packer-based AMI build script.

 - The testing/health checking scheme has design flaws that could be fixed.
+One fix is to extract the test scripts into a `tests` directory and make them easier to edit; that's fairly easy.

+  But there's also some strategic changes to make.
 For example, the ELB health check pings port 80, but doesn't ping a special application-aware health-check endpoint.
-I created an incident where four instances were running,
+This led to an incident where I temporarily had four instances running, two serving "Automation for the People" and two serving "Automation by the People".
+The latter caused the `ci/bin/status.py` test to fail -- but only 50% of the time, thanks to the load balancing.
+And it failed the instance health check, so it eventually got rolled back.
+But any bug that makes it through the ELB health check is prone to going temporarily live on the ELB during deployment.
+I conclude that ELB health checks are really important and I should have made mine a little fancier!

+- I wonder what I'd gain from the newer Application Load Balancers.

 ## Conclusions